aws-samples/addons-transformer-for-amazon-eks/README.md

   the environment.

   This information is stored ~/.sleek/config.json
+  Each of these configurations can be edited by passing the exact addon name and version.

   The CLI requires the following:
-  * AWS Region - can be extracted from the env
+  * AWS Region
-  * Marketplace AWS Account ID - can be extracted from the env
+  * Marketplace AWS Account ID
-  * Addon Name - requires user input
+  * Addon Name
-  * Addon Version - requires user input
+  * Addon Version
-  * Addon Helm Url - requires user input
+  * Addon Helm Url
-  * Deployment Namespace - requires user input
+  * Deployment Namespace

   Each of these can be passed as flags to this command with the following flags:
   * --region